Our Investing Thesis

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-In case you're just waking up for the NBA Playoffs, Tatum led the Celtics to a 26-6 finish since late January to vault them into the #2 seed in the East.
+Even though he and the Celtics fell short of the NBA Championship, losing to the Warriors in six games, Tatum led the Celtics to a 26-6 finish since late January to vault them into the #2 seed in the East.

 Then, Tatum, rapidly becoming a superstar, led the Celtics to a sweep of the former Super-Team Brooklyn Nets.